edx/eslint-config-edx/README.md

 ## License

-The code in this repository is licensed the Apache 2.0 license unless otherwise noted.
+The code in this repository is released under the Apache 2.0 license unless otherwise noted.
 Please see the [LICENSE file](https://github.com/edx/eslint-config-edx/blob/master/LICENSE) for details.

 ## Dependencies